quinlan-lab/mutator-epistasis-manuscript/manuscript.md

 Another group discovered mutator phenotypes in the sperm and somatic tissues of adults who possess cancer-predisposing inherited mutations in the POLE/POLD1 exonucleases [@PMID:34594041].
 Candidate mutator loci were also discovered by identifying human haplotypes with excess counts of derived alleles in the Thousand Genomes Project, though these loci could not be replicated using *de novo* germline mutation data from pedigrees [@PMID:28095480].

-In mice, a germline mutator allele was recently discovered by sequencing a large collection of recombinant inbred lines (RILs).
+In mice, a germline mutator allele was recently discovered by sequencing a large family of inbred mice.
-Commonly known as the <u>B</u>X<u>D</u>s [@PMID:33472028], these RILs were derived from either F2 or advanced intercrosses of C57<u>B</u>L/6J and <u>D</u>BA/2J, two laboratory strains that exhibit significant differences in their germline mutation spectra [@PMID:30753674].
+Commonly known as the <u>B</u>X<u>D</u>s [@PMID:33472028], these recombinant inbred lines (RILs) were derived from either F2 or advanced intercrosses of C57<u>B</u>L/6J and <u>D</u>BA/2J, two laboratory strains that exhibit significant differences in their germline mutation spectra [@PMID:30753674].
-The BXD RILs were maintained via brother-sister mating for up to 180 generations, and each line therefore accumulated hundreds or thousands of germline mutations on a nearly-homozygous linear mosaic of parental <u>B</u> and <u>D</u> haplotypes.
+The BXDs were maintained via brother-sister mating for up to 180 generations, and each BXD therefore accumulated hundreds or thousands of germline mutations on a nearly-homozygous linear mosaic of parental <u>B</u> and <u>D</u> haplotypes.
 Due to their husbandry in a controlled laboratory setting, the BXDs were largely free from confounding by environmental heterogeneity, and the effects of selection on *de novo* mutations were attenuated by strict inbreeding [@doi:10.1146/annurev.ecolsys.39.110707.173437].

-In this previous study, whole-genome sequencing data from the BXD strains were used to map a quantitative trait locus (QTL) for the C>A mutation rate [@PMID:35545679].
+In this previous study, whole-genome sequencing data from the BXD family were used to map a quantitative trait locus (QTL) for the C>A mutation rate [@PMID:35545679].
 Germline C>A mutation rates were nearly 50% higher in mice with *D* haplotypes at the QTL, likely due to genetic variation in the DNA glycosylase *Mutyh* that reduced the efficacy of oxidative DNA damage repair.
-Importantly, the QTL was undetectable in a genome-wide scan for variation in overall germline mutation rates, which were only modestly higher in BXDs with *D* alleles, demonstrating the utility of *mutation spectrum* analysis for mutator allele discovery.
+Importantly, the QTL was undetectable in a genome-wide scan for variation in overall germline mutation rates, which were only modestly higher in BXDs with *D* alleles, demonstrating the utility of mutation spectrum analysis for mutator allele discovery.
 Close examination of the mutation spectrum is likely to be broadly useful for detecting mutator alleles, as genes involved in DNA proofreading and repair often recognize particular sequence motifs or excise specific types of DNA lesions [@PMID:32619789].
 Mutation spectra are usually defined in terms of $k$-mer nucleotide context [@PMID:32619789]; the 1-mer mutation spectrum, for example, consists of 6 mutation types after collapsing by strand complement (C>T, C>A, C>G, A>T, A>C, A>G), while the 3-mer mutation spectrum contains 96 (each of the 1-mer mutations partitioned by trinucleotide context).